 You can learn more about Instant BCAA here: http://www.bulkpowders.co.uk/instantised-bcaa.html

-Playing it safe, I went for the unflavoured version, but the six different flavours, ranging from Cola to Mixed Berry, and Watermelon to Mojito have very good reviews on the Bulk Powders website.
+Playing it safe, we went for the unflavoured version, but the six different flavours, ranging from Cola to Mixed Berry, and Watermelon to Mojito have very good reviews on the Bulk Powders website.

 Let’s be clear – the unflavoured version is exactly that – unflavoured, and therefore the taste is not mind-blowing.
 But there is something satisfying about drinking it after the gym, knowing that it is going straight to your aching muscles.

-If you’d rather something more palatable, I’d recommend choosing one of the six flavours on offer.
+If you’d rather something more palatable, you can choose one of the six flavours on offer.

 Instant BCAA has been ‘instantised’ (whatever that means) and dissolves quickly when mixed with water.
 We all know that there’s nothing worse than trying to down a lumpy supplement drink after the gym.

 The powder is 100 per cent pure Leucine, Isoleucine and Valine in a 2:1:1 ratio, and its ease of mixing is one of the major plus points.